Submissions

 There are occasions when we make detailed editorial suggestions and comments but we only do so when we see real promise in the work.
 We do not charge a reading fee.

-We will do our best to turn around scripts as quickly as possible however we received an unprecedented number of submissions during the last six months and so we are still working through those submissions.
-We do reply to all submissions, but as we are a small agency we don’t commit to a timeframe, so please be patient while we work through our list.
+We will do our best to turn around scripts as quickly as possible and usually do so within two to three months.
+We do reply to all submissions, but if it’s taking longer than usual it may be because we’re getting more people to read and advise on your script.
+Please be patient while we work through our list.
 If you are submitting to other agents at the same time please do make this clear in your submission letter.

-If you have any questions please do get in touch via our Contact Page or via our Twitter handle @LindsayLit
+If you have any questions please do get in touch via our Contact Page or via our X handle @LindsayLit

 How To Submit